ReadyToShip will now import weights and dimensions from an eBay store.

-Carriers like eParcel, Sendle and Fastway now allow us to provide live rates in our application so you can start making quicker and more accurate decisions on who to ship with.
+Carriers like eParcel, Sendle and Fastway now allow us to provide live rates so you can make quicker and more accurate decisions on who to ship with.

-So now if you have set up a Sendle, eParcel (Domestic) or Fastway courier, you will now see rates appear on every order where they are valid.
+If you have set up a Sendle, eParcel (Domestic) or Fastway courier you will now see rates on every order where they are valid.
 This will help you compare prices and decide the best way to ship your packages.
 Simply click the suggested rate to ship the order using that service.

-We will be adding live rates for other carriers as we complete integration, with eParcel International and Couriers Please coming in the next couple of months.
+We will be adding live rates for other carriers, with eParcel International and Couriers Please coming in the next couple of months.

 Note: Due to limitations of the Fastway API, we are not able to get accurate prices.
 You will still see the available services but prices will not be shown.

 After you make changes to an order you can click the refresh icon to reload rates.
-If there is more data required to get a rate quote (eg, weight, order dimensions) then ReadyToShip will alert you to that.
+If there is more data required to get a rate quote (eg, weight, order dimensions) then ReadyToShip will alert you.

 We are always working hard on new features, improvements and bug fixes so thank you to all of our customers who provide us feedback and suggestions, it is highly appreciated.